The Orlow Firm

 Key Takeaways

-• Drug test results can affect legal cases, insurance claims, and workers’ compensation.
+• Test results may impact legal proceedings, insurance claims, and workers’ compensation.

-• You might need consent for a drug test unless you’re seriously hurt or there are special laws.
+• You may need to give consent for a drug test, unless you’re seriously injured or specific laws allow testing without your permission.

-• failed drug test can lead to criminal charges and the driver having to pay for damages.
+• failed drug test may lead to criminal charges or civil liability (fines), depending on the circumstances.

-• If in an accident involving drugs or alcohol, stay at the scene and get legal help right away.
+• If you are involved in an accident that involves suspected impairment, stay at the scene and seek legal help immediately.

 Understanding Drug Tests After Car Accidents